sylvainbx/rust-book-fr/FRENCH/src/ch19-06-macros.md

 <!--
 When creating procedural macros, the definitions must reside in their own crate with a special crate type.
 This is for complex technical reasons that we hope to eliminate in the future.
-Using procedural macros looks like the code in Listing 19-29, where `some_attribute` is a placeholder for using a specific macro.
+Defining procedural macros looks like the code in Listing 19-29, where `some_attribute` is a placeholder for using a specific macro variety.
 -->

 Lorsque vous créez une macro procédurale, les définitions doivent être rangées dans leur propre crate avec un type spécial de crate.
 Ceci pour des raisons techniques complexes que nous espérons supprimer dans l'avenir.
-L'utilisation des macros procédurales ressemble au code de l'encart 19-29, dans lequel `un_attribut_quelconque` est un emplacement pour l'utilisation d'une macro spécifique.
+La déclaration des macros procédurales ressemble au code de l'encart 19-29, dans lequel `un_attribut_quelconque` est un emplacement pour l'utilisation d'une macro spécifique.